 As we enter this last week of the month, so too comes the conclusion of our Body Talk series.
 We’ve discussed listening to our bodies.
-And we learned how to nourish it with whole, nutrient dense foods.
+And we learned how to nourish it with whole, nutrient-dense foods.
 Last week we dove into the topic of exercise and appropriate rest.
 And sure, these concepts are great and dandy in theory.
-But making them a part of our every day routine is a bit of a challenge.
-Which is why for this last week, we wanted to cover a topic of much greater significance.
+But making them a part of our everyday routine is a bit of a challenge.
+This is why for this last week, we wanted to cover a topic of much greater significance.
 Body Talk: self-love and acceptance.

 What Is Self-Acceptance Anyway?

 Self-acceptance is a little tricky.
 Many of us confuse it with self-esteem.
 Self-esteem refers to the value and worth we see in ourselves.
 On the other hand, self-acceptance is the idea of a global affirmation of self.
 Meaning when we are accepting, we embrace every single facet of ourselves – not just the more positive, “worthwhile” parts.